-If there is not enough improvement with bladder training alone, medicines in the class of drugs called antimuscarinics (also called anticholinergics) may also help.
-They include: oxybutynin, tolterodine, trospium chloride, propiverine, and solifenacin.
+If there is not enough improvement with bladder training alone, medicines called antimuscarinics (also called anticholinergics) may also help.
+They include oxybutynin, tolterodine, trospium, propiverine and solifenacin.
 These also come in different brand names.
-They work by blocking certain nerve impulses to the bladder, which relaxes the bladder muscle and so increases the bladder capacity.
+They work by blocking certain nerve impulses to the bladder, which relaxes the bladder muscle (detrusor) and so increases the bladder capacity.

 Pelvic floor exercises

-It is not clear if pelvic floor exercises help if you just have overactive bladder syndrome without stress incontinence.
+It is not clear if pelvic floor exercises help if you just have OAB syndrome without stress incontinence.
 However, pelvic floor exercises may help if you are doing bladder training (see above).

 Treatment with botulinum toxin A

-Note: botulinum toxin A has now been licensed (approved) for the treatment of overactive bladder syndrome in the UK.
+Note: botulinum toxin A has now been approved (licensed) for the treatment of OAB syndrome in the UK.
 Make sure that you discuss this procedure fully with your doctor and understand all of its risks and benefits before you go ahead with it.

 Your GP may refer you to the local continence adviser.
 Continence advisers can give advice on treatments, especially about bladder training and pelvic floor exercises.
 If incontinence remains a problem, they can also give lots of advice on how to cope.
 For example, they may be able to supply various appliances and aids to help, such as incontinence pads, etc.